 It’s not the technology that’s the problem, it’s protecting the secret

-U.S. Attorney General William Barr recently added his voice to governments, law enforcement agencies, and security agencies calling for—just shy of outright demanding—backdoors into devices and encrypted chat apps.
+U.S. Attorney General William Barr recently added his voice to governments, law enforcement agencies, and security agencies calling for—just shy of outright demanding—encryption backdoors into devices and encrypted chat apps.
 The rational is always the same: strong encryption protects bad people and allows them to continue to do bad things to the rest of us.
 If law enforcement/security agencies could just peek into conversations now and then—with warrants of course—their job would be tremendously easier and all will be right in the world.

 While allowing law enforcement into secure chat apps seems like a good thing on the surface—and technically there are many ways to achieve this goal—the end result would be critically weakening the technologies we use to protect our banking, shopping, and online communications.
 Creating a backdoor isn’t a challenge, it’s creating a backdoor that doesn’t weaken or jeopardize security that’s impossible.
-Once a backdoor is put in—even with the best of intentions—it’s only a matter of time before it’s exploited by the people it’s supposed to protect us from in the first place.
+Once am encryption backdoor is put in—even with the best of intentions—it’s only a matter of time before it’s exploited by the people it’s supposed to protect us from in the first place.

 This is frightening.
 Trump's AG Barr is insisting all encryption must have backdoors.
 As we have seen w massive, highly destructive leaks from NSA, if there is a backdoor the bad guys will most likely get it too.
 Then, they'll have access to the entire global financial system. https://t.co/vsVtqBvQ5Q— James Fawcette (@TheFawcette) July 24, 2019